 The basic premise of the game is to surround your partner’s bee piece while also blocking them from surrounding your own.
 Rounds are usually pretty quick and it’s a fun way to pass the time.

 Just make sure you buy Hive Pocket – the smaller travel set – and not the original version.

 4. Lost Cities – The Card Game

 Dan and I played the Lost Cities game online but you can also buy the physical version.
 The box is kinda big but you can leave the board at home and play without it.
-With only a set of cards required, this two player game is easy to travel with.
+With only a set of cards required, this 2 person game is easy to travel with.

 The point of Lost City is to pick up and discard the cards in your hand to strategically build up “expeditions” aka numbered stacks of cards.
 It’s a quick play just like the others and I like it because it requires a bit of strategy – building out your own expeditions while also keeping an eye on your partner’s attempts.